duke-compsci409-spring2016/sakai/CONTRIBUTING.md

 # Contributing to Sakai

+This is a random change to the file.
+Exciting I know.

 Contributions to Sakai from all comers are welcome and encouraged.

 Please use these guidelines and the information in [README.md](README.md) to assure that your contributions are compatible with our (evolving) workflow and practices.